W.I.T.C.H.: Original Adventures

 A miniseries of five chapter books were produced in 2004 and 2005, each one featuring one of the five Guardians of the Veil narrating her own story in fighting a certain antagonist relating to one of them, or ancient evil being, with her four fellow Guardians.
-The second book, told in the eyes of Irma Lair, has not been available at either Amazon or any other book stores; said to be the only out of print.
+The second book, told in the eyes of Irma Lair, has not been available at either Amazon or any other book stores; said to be the only one out of print.